-Non-compaction cardiomyopathy is a rare (1 in 7000) cardiomyopathy resulting from failure of the embryonic ventricular myocardial compaction process, such that the ventricular myocardium consists of an outer layer of normally compact myocardium and an inner non-compacted layer that has retained embryonal characteristics.
+Non-compaction cardiomyopathy is a rare cardiomyopathy resulting from failure of the embryonic ventricular myocardial compaction process, such that the ventricular myocardium consists of an outer layer of normally compact myocardium and an inner non-compacted layer that has retained embryonal characteristics (1).
 The inner layer is spongy and markedly trabeculated with deep intertrabecular recesses usually most prominent at the left ventricular apex, then elsewhere in the left ventricle, and least commonly in the right ventricle.
 Although there are likely acquired cases, most cases result from inherited mutations in genes encoding sarcomeric proteins, cytoskeletal proteins, or mitochondrial proteins.
 Inherited cases are most commonly autosomal dominant or X-linked.

 In non-compaction cardiomyopathy, the disordered myocardial architecture and associated microvascular abnormalities lead to myocardial fibrosis.
-The fibrosis predisposes to both systolic and diastolic heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more and to ventricular tachyarrhythmias, cardiac arrest, and sudden death.
-The deep intertrabecular recesses produce areas of blood flow stasis predisposing to thromboembolic events, including stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
-Strokes can be Ischemic (80%), typically resulting... read more
+The fibrosis predisposes to both systolic and diastolic heart failure and to ventricular tachyarrhythmias, cardiac arrest, and sudden death.
+The deep intertrabecular recesses produce areas of blood flow stasis predisposing to thromboembolic events, including stroke.
+Some forms also are associated with atrial tachyarrhythmias (eg, atrial fibrillation, Wolff-Parkinson-White syndrome), conduction system blocks, early repolarization, long QT interval syndrome, other congenital heart disorders, or skeletal muscular dystrophies.

-Patients may be asymptomatic.
-Initial symptoms are usually those of heart failure (eg, exertional dyspnea, fatigue, peripheral edema) although some patients present with symptoms of heart blocks and/or arrhythmias, including palpitations and/or syncope, or sometimes cardiac arrest.
+Initial symptoms are usually those of heart failure (eg, exertional dyspnea, fatigue, peripheral edema), although some patients present with symptoms of conduction blocks and/or arrhythmias, including palpitations and/or syncope, or sometimes cardiac arrest.
 Ventricular tachyarrhythmias may be triggered by exercise.

 Diagnosis of Non-Compaction Cardiomyopathy